Anna Nicole Smith: Death of son

-On September 10, 2006, Smith's twenty-year-old son Daniel Wayne Smith died in his mother's hospital room while visiting her and his half-sister Dannielynn, who was born three days earlier on September 7.
+On September 10, 2006, Smith's twenty-year-old son Daniel Wayne Smith died in his mother's hospital room while visiting her and his half-sister Dannielynn, who was born three days earlier.
 An autopsy found that Daniel had died from a combination of drugs, including methadone and antidepressants.
 A Bahamian jury determined that he had died from an accidental drug overdose and recommended no criminal charges.

-A death certificate was issued on September 21, 2006.
-Daniel was buried at Lake View Cemetery in New Providence on October 19, 2006.
+A death certificate was issued on September 21.
+Daniel was buried at Lake View Cemetery in New Providence on October 19.

 According to Stern, Smith was devastated by her son's death.
 "Anna and Daniel were inseparable.
 Daniel was without question the most important person in Anna's life," Stern said during his testimony at the trial regarding the right to control disposition of Smith's remains.
 "At Daniel's funeral, she had them open the coffin and tried to climb inside.
 She said that 'if Daniel has to be buried, I want to be buried with him.'
 She was ready to go down with him."
-Stern said that, "Anna saw herself as both mother and father to Daniel.
+Stern said, "Anna saw herself as both mother and father to Daniel.
 From the time I met her, everything was for Daniel.
 I would say that physically, she died last week, but in a lot of ways, emotionally she died when Daniel died."

 Commitment ceremony with Stern

 On September 28, 2006, Smith and Stern exchanged vows and rings in an informal commitment ceremony in the Bahamas.
 Although they pledged their love and made a commitment to be there for each other before a Baptist minister, no marriage certificate was issued and the ceremony did not create a legal marriage.
-Regarding the questionable timing of the ceremony, Smith's attorney in Nassau said, "They needed a little adrenaline boost because things have been so hectic and devastating in their life recently."
+Regarding the timing of the ceremony, Smith's attorney in Nassau said, "They needed a little adrenaline boost because things have been so hectic and devastating in their life recently."
 Ceremony photos were sold through Getty Images to People magazine for $1 million.